-Contact score is one of the best ways to segment out the most interested prospects.
+Contact score is one of the best ways to segment out the most qualified leads for your business.
 Once your admin configures the score signals, sales reps can use it to prioritize and filter contacts.
-Freddy calculates contact score and customer fit ratings by finding patterns in historical contact properties, engagement levels, web, and in-app activities.
+Freddy calculates contact scores and customer fit ratings by finding patterns in historical contact properties, engagement levels, web, and in-app activities.

 Where can I see the Contact scorecard?